kennyist/Unity_tools/README.md

         // doesnt exist
     }

+Lastly, You can now Clear the current instance of all keys and values so you can start a new file without calling iniParser again:

+    parser.Clear();

  ---

 ##iniParser Example:

 If i wanted to create a settings file for example i would do:

     iniParser parser = new iniParser();
     parser.Set("resolution","graphics","1920x1080");